mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Price: 10,000 Credits

-Personal Drone (TL 11): Personal Drone (TL 11): This is a small floating globe about thirty centimetres in diameter.
+Personal Drone (TL 11): Personal Drone (TL 11): This is a small floating globe about thirty centimeters in diameter.
 It is equipped with holographic projectors which can display the image of a person, allowing a character to have a virtual presence over a great distance.